-We have audited the accompanying financial statements of St. Lawrence County Industrial Development Agency - Civic Development Corporation (SLCIDA-CDC), a component unit of St. Lawrence County, New York, as of and for the year ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the SLCIDA-CDC's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of St. Lawrence County Industrial Development Agency - Civic Development Corporation (SLCIDA-CDC), a component unit of St. Lawrence County, New York, as of and for the year ended December 31, 2024, and the related notes to financial statements, which collectively comprise the SLCIDA-CDC's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the SLCIDA-CDC as of December 31, 2023 and 2022, and the changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the SLCIDA-CDC as of December 31, 2024, and the changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.